 Although the non-jackpot prizes are fixed, meaning you will always receive the stated payout, the jackpot is shared if there is more than one winner.
 In addition, the number of Bonoloto jackpot winners is also taken into account when calculating your prize.

-For example, if one player wins the 1,000 BTC Bitcoin Lotto jackpot and three players share the Bonoloto jackpot, the Bitcoin Lotto player receives 250 BTC.
-If two players win the Bitcoin Lotto jackpot and there are no Bonoloto top prize winners, the Bitcoin Lotto ticket holders claim 500 BTC each.
-You win the full 1,000 BTC prize if you are the only Bitcoin Lotto jackpot winner and no one wins the grand Bonoloto award.
+For example, if one player wins the 1,000 BTC jackpot and three players share the Bonoloto jackpot, the Bitcoin Lotto player receives 250 BTC.
+If two players win the BTC jackpot and there are no Bonoloto top prize winners, the Bitcoin Lotto ticket holders claim 500 BTC each.
+You win the full 1,000 BTC prize if you are the only jackpot winner and no one wins the grand Bonoloto award.

 How Bitcoin Lotto Works

-Having latched itself on to a relatively new, widely hyped innovation such as bitcoin, some people might be wary about the legitimacy of such a lottery.
-However, Bitcoin Lotto is run by a fully regulated firm that guarantees to pay out prizes.
+Having latched itself on to a relatively new, widely hyped innovation, some people might be wary about the legitimacy of such a lottery.
+However, the game is run by a fully regulated firm that guarantees to pay out prizes.
 Lower-tier awards are covered by entry fees from players, whilst the larger sums are underwritten by insurance policies taken out by the organiser.

-To claim bitcoins, you must set up a bitcoin wallet and you can find out more information on how to do that by visiting Bitcoins.net.
+If you choose the BTC payment option, you must set up a bitcoin wallet.
+You can find out more information on how to do that here.

 Itís easy to see a bitcoin lottery as a bit of a gimmick, riding on the widespread publicity about the currency, but it is an interesting proposition.
-If you canít afford to buy into the craze, it offers an opportunity to own bitcoins of your own.
+If you canít afford to buy into the craze, it offers an opportunity to own some.
 Of course, itís not guaranteed that you will win (with odds of 1 in 55,492 for winning the Match 5 prize and 1 in 13.9 million for the jackpot), but playing lotteries is all about dreaming big.

 Some players will be put off by the fact that your jackpot could be reduced depending on the outcome of a Spanish lottery, but there are still some great prizes to win at very reasonable odds.